Kranberry/viterbi-decoding-HMM/README.md

 # HMM Gene Sequence Tagger

-This project implements a gene sequence tagger, that identifies gene names in  biological context.
+This project implements a gene sequence tagger, using a Trigram HMM with Viterbi decoding.
+It identifies gene names in  biological context.
 There is only type of entity here: I-GENE.
 All other words are tagged as O.

 There are a couple of things implemented here -
 1. A baseline tagger, which just selects the tag with maximum emission probability for every word